- Student life

 |GCE A Level:||

-The department requires one of the following subjects:
+The department recommends one of the following subjects:

-English Literature, English Language, English Combined (Language and Literature)
+GCE A Level: English Language, English Literature, English Combined (Language and Literature)

 |BTEC:||BTEC Extended Diploma/Diploma: merit/distinction profile plus one of the GCE A Level subjects listed above|

 Language or Literature at Level 3) and to include 15 level 3 credits at Distinction and 15 level 3 credits at Merit

 |OCR:||OCR National Extended/Diploma: Distinction/Merit profile plus one of the GCE A level subjects listed above|